A geometric integration approach to smooth optimisation: Foundations of the discrete gradient method: Introduction

-More generally, there is a wide range of research that studies connections between optimisation schemes and systems of ODEs.
-Su et al. \citep{su16} and Wibisono et al. \citep{wib16} study second-order ODEs that can be seen as continuous-time limits of Nesterov acceleration schemes.
-In the former case, they shed light on the dynamics of these schemes, e.g. the oscillatory behaviour, by interpreting the ODEs as damping systems, while in the latter case, they present a family of \emph{Bregman Lagrangian functionals} which generate the original and new acceleration schemes.
-Furthermore, they demonstrate that the choice of ODE discretisation method is central for whether the acceleration phenomena is retained in the iterative scheme.
-Several works have contributed to this setting of numerical analysis of acceleration methods which bridges continous-time and discrete-time dynamics.
-Wilson et al. \citep{wil16} approach this from the perspective of Lyapunov theory, presenting Lyapunov functions accounting for both continuous- and discrete-time dynamics.
-Betancourt et al. \citep{bet18} present a framework of \emph{sympletic optimisation}, i.e. considering perspectives of Hamiltonian dynamics and symplectic structure-preserving methods.
-In a similar vein, recent papers by Maddison et al. \citep{mad18} and Fran\c{c}a et al. \citep{fra19} studied conformal Hamiltonian systems, with the former using information about the objective function's convex conjugate to obtain stronger convergence rates, and the latter considering structure-preserving numerical methods and their relation to some iterative schemes.
+More generally, there is a wide range of research that studies connections between optimisation schemes and systems of ODEs. \cite{su16} and \cite{wib16} study second-order ODEs that can be seen as continuous-time limits of Nesterov acceleration schemes.
+In the former case, they shed light on the dynamics of these schemes, e.g.\ the oscillatory behaviour, by interpreting the ODEs as damping systems, while in the latter case, they present a family of \emph{Bregman Lagrangian functionals} which generate the original and new acceleration schemes.
+Furthermore, they demonstrate that the choice of ODE discretisation method is central for whether the acceleration phenomena is retained in the iterative scheme. \cite{att00} consider the second-order heavy ball with friction dynamical system for convex optimisation problems in Hilbert spaces.
+Several works have contributed to the setting of numerical analysis of acceleration methods which bridges continous- and discrete-time dynamics. \cite{wil21} approach this from the perspective of Lyapunov theory, presenting Lyapunov functions that account for continuous- and discrete-time. \cite{bet18} present a framework of \emph{sympletic optimisation}, considering perspectives of Hamiltonian dynamics and symplectic structure-preserving methods.
+In a similar vein, recent papers by \cite{mad18} and \cite{fra20} study conformal Hamiltonian systems, with the former using information about the objective function's convex conjugate to obtain stronger convergence rates, and the latter considering structure-preserving numerical methods and their relation to some iterative schemes.